 3. The Christmas Market at The Royal Stables

 If you travel to Stockholm with children the market at the Royal Stables (Konungens hovstall or Hovstallet) can be ideal for them because besides the typical market stalls with crafts, decoration and organic products there is also the possibility of riding a pony, visit the stables and know the horses and carriages of the king.
 This market is located next to the Royal Theater in Nybroplan on Väpnargatan 1 street.
-In 2019 it opens between Friday Nov 29 and Sunday Dec 1.
+This year the market opens between Friday Nov 25 and Sunday Nov 27.

 4. The Christmas Market at Drottningholm Palace

 Drottningholm Palace, a UNESCO World Heritage Site, becomes the perfect setting for a Christmas market on the Island of Lovön on Lake Mälaren just outside of Stockholm.
-It is held on the second weekend of Advent that in the year 2019 corresponds to December 7 and 8 and is focused on attracting Swedish artisans and small-scale food producers coming from all corners of Sweden.
+The market is held on the second weekend of Advent that this year occurs in December 3 and 4 and is focused on attracting Swedish artisans and small-scale food producers coming from all corners of Sweden.

 5. The Farmers’ Christmas Market

-Bondens Egen Marknad is the farmers’ market located in SoFo, south of Folkungagatan street in Södermalm, and it opens on the four Saturdays before Christmas which in 2019 are: 11/30, 12/7, 12/14 and 12/21.
+Bondens Egen Marknad is the farmers’ market located in SoFo, south of Folkungagatan street in Södermalm, and it opens on the four Saturdays before Christmas which this year are: 11/26, 12/3, 12/10 and 12/17.

 6. The Christmas Market at Beckman School of Design

-Students of fashion, design and visual communication have their own Christmas market where they sell unique products that come from their creativity.
+Students of fashion, design and visual communication at Beckamn School of Design have their own Christmas market where they sell unique products made out of their creativity.
 There is also a Christmas fika in the cafeteria.
-The Christmas market at Beckman School is on December 7 and 8, 2019 between 10:00 a.m. and 5:00 p.m. at Brahegatan 10 near the Östermalmstorg metro stop.
+The Christmas market at Beckman School is on December 10 and 11 from 10:00 a.m. to 5:00 p.m. at Brahegatan 10 near the Östermalmstorg metro stop.

 7. The Christmas Market in Sigtuna